 Article 153 FCR-Dimensioning (for Frequency Containment Reserve)

 - SAFA (Synchronous Area Framework Agreement) annex: Policy on Load-Frequency and Reserves.

 The FCR capacity needed for the synchronous area is set to the minimum of a reference incident and a probabilistic dimensioning analysis for FCR.
 The largest reference incident is determined on 3000 MW in positive direction and 3000 MW in negative direction.

 The distribution of the total FCR volume among the individual TSO's is based on the net production and net consumption of their control area divided by the sum of net production and net consumption of the total synchronous area over a year.
 The outcome is expressed as a percentage, and called the frequency bias.

 For 2019, the frequency bias of the Netherlands is 3.7%.
 This means that an outage of 1000 MW anywhere in the synchronous area, should result in a Dutch FCR contribution of 37 MW.
 Since reference incident is 3000 MW in total, TenneT has to have 111 MW (3.7% of 3000 MW) of FCR capacity available at any time in both upward and downward direction.

 |Year||Volume (MW)||Partial production in ENTSO-e RG-CE(%)|

-TenneT organises a daily auction with other TSO's called "common auction".
+TenneT organises daily auctions with 4 hourly blocks with other TSO's called "common auction".
 Imbedded within the algorithm of the common auction is the requirement for TSO's to guarantee 30% of the obligation for FCR is delivered within its control block.
 This means 30% off the FCR Obligation is awarded to providers with connections in the Dutch control block.
 Non awarded bids will automatically become available on the merit order list of the common auction.
 To learn more about these auctions and the product FCR, read the following documents.